Updated: October 8, 2021

 But have you noticed that most billionaires, despite their immense wealth, continue working still?

 That’s why, in my opinion, the better way to spend your retirement years is to remain active.
-You should continuously learn, and to work on new projects.
+You should continuously learn, and work on new projects.
 Do try to avoid too much stress, but it’s important to keep challenging yourself.

 If you’re retiring soon or has already retired, I hope you found these tips helpful.